-84. According to the passage, Billie Holiday was fortunate in all but one of the following ways

-- (1) she was fortunate to have been picked up young by an honest producer. - (2) she was fortunate to have the likes of Louis Armstrong and Bessie Smith accompany her. - (3) she was fortunate to posses the looks. - (4) she enjoyed success among the public and connoisseurs.
+- 57. According to the passage, Billie Holiday was fortunate in all but one of the following ways: - a. she was fortunate to have been picked up young by an honest producer. - b. she was fortunate to have the likes of Louis Armstrong and Bessie Smith accompany her. - c. she was fortunate to possess the looks. - d. she enjoyed success among the public and connoisseurs. - 58.
+According to the author, if Billie Holiday had not died in her middle age: